Pravargav/Amadeus/English/sentences.md

--> The office is open Monday through Friday.(American)- (From Monday to Friday, including Friday)-(Monday to Friday- british)
+-> She drove through the market. (inside the market area)- (Through -go inside and come out)

--> 20 past 5 - 5:20
+-> The office is open Monday through Friday.(American)- (From Monday to Friday, including Friday)-(Monday to Friday- british) -> 20 past 5 - 5:20

 -> 20 to 6 - 5:40